 Students must not contact any site, organization, or institution to arrange their own placements or recruit preceptors or sites.

-If the student has a placement that they wish to explore, they must contact the EL Office directly so the EL Office can initiate contact with the preceptor and/or site.
+If a student has a placement opportunity that they wish to explore, they must contact the EL Office directly so the EL Office can initiate contact with the prospective preceptor and/or site.
 Where possible and appropriate, these suggestions will be followed up by the EL Office.

 Recruitment for IPPE and APPE rotations takes place in the Fall, so students should bring their ideas to the EL Office as early as possible.